Ankle

 What causes common ankle ligament injuries?

-Most common ankle ligament injuries happen after a twist, roll, awkward landing, sudden change of direction, or contact in sport.
+Most ankle ligament injuries happen after a twist, roll, awkward landing, sudden change of direction, or contact in sport.
 Previous sprains, reduced ankle strength, poor balance, and returning to sport too early can all increase your risk.
 If the ankle stays painful or unstable, related problems such as anterior ankle impingement or a repeat sprained ankle may also need review.

 How do you know whether it is a low or high ankle sprain?